-For the purposes of examination, a "use" claim in a form such as "the use of substance X as an insecticide" should be regarded as equivalent to a "process" claim of the form "a process of killing insects using substance X".
-Thus a claim in the form indicated should not be interpreted as directed to the substance X recognisable (e.g. by further additives) as intended for use as an insecticide.
-Similarly, a claim for "the use of a transistor in an amplifying circuit" would be equivalent to a process claim for the process of amplifying using a circuit containing the transistor and should not be interpreted as being directed to "an amplifying circuit in which the transistor is used", nor to "the process of using the transistor in building such a circuit".
+For the purposes of examination, a "use" claim in a form such as "the use of substance X as an insecticide" is regarded as equivalent to a "process" claim of the form "a process of killing insects using substance X".
+Thus, a claim in the form indicated is not to be interpreted as directed to the substance X recognisable (e.g. by further additives) as intended for use as an insecticide.
+Similarly, a claim for "the use of a transistor in an amplifying circuit" is equivalent to a process claim for the process of amplifying using a circuit containing the transistor and is not to be interpreted as being directed to "an amplifying circuit in which the transistor is used", nor to "the process of using the transistor in building such a circuit".
 However, a claim directed to the use of a process for a particular purpose is equivalent to a claim directed to that very same process (see T 684/02).

 "A method comprising:

-This type of claim is an attempt to gain protection for the composition under Art.
-64(2).
 According to decision G 2/88 there are two different types of process claim, (i) the use of an entity to achieve a technical effect and (ii) a process for the production of a product.
-This decision makes clear that Art.
+G 2/88 makes clear that Art.
 64(2) applies only to processes of type (ii).
 The above claim and its analogues thus represent a combination of two different and irreconcilable types of process claim.
 Step (a) of the claim relates to a process of type (i), step (b) to a process of type (ii).
 Step (b) builds on the "effect" achieved by step (a), rather than step (a) feeding into step (b) a specific starting material and resulting in a specific product.
-This results in an unclear claim according to Art.
+Thus, the claim is made up partly of a use claim and partly of a process for producing a product.
+This renders the claim unclear according to Art.
 84.